Indonesia Imports Hit Record High in April

 2026-06-02 04:44 By Chusnul Chotimah 1 min. read

-It marked the fastest increase in imports since August 2022, amid the government's efforts to support domestic demand and rising oil prices.
+It marked the fastest growth in imports since August 2022, amid government efforts to support domestic demand and rising oil prices.

-Non-oil and gas imports grew 14.11% to USD 20.62 billion, mainly driven by higher purchases of machinery and mechanical appliances and parts thereof (7.18%) and electrical machinery and equipment and parts (21.85%).
+Non-oil and gas imports grew 14.11% yoy to USD 20.62 billion, mainly driven by higher purchases of machinery and mechanical appliances and parts thereof (7.18%), as well as electrical machinery and equipment and parts (21.85%).

 Among trading partners, non-oil and gas imports were primarily sourced from the US, surging 47.27%, followed by China (23.94%), the EU (23.44%), and ASEAN (8.45%).